 Residents are not permitted to make alterations to any part of their room.
 Please do not write on, affix to the wall, or any part of the room any boarding, writing, signs or similar that may cause damage.
 Posters may be placed on pin boards and noticeboards in internal and external common areas and in rooms as long as removable adhesive is used.
-Only removable adhesive (such as Blu-tac) can be used on room walls, however, this must be removed when posters, etc. are taken down.
-Do not use sticky tape on walls as this will remove wall paint.
+Only removable adhesive (Blu Tack) can be used on room doors and cupboards (not on walls).
+However, this must be removed when posters, etc. are taken down.
+Do not use sticky tape or command hooks on walls as this will remove wall paint.

-Any damages due to decoration/alteration will be charged to the responsible resident.
+Any damage due to decoration/alteration will be charged to the responsible resident.